wmde/wikibase-release-pipeline/docs/install.md

 Wikibase Suite is a production-ready Wikibase software bundle for self-hosting a public knowledge graph similar to Wikidata.
 It includes MediaWiki, Wikibase, Query Service, QuickStatements, and HTTPS routing for a public instance.

+For installation without the browser-based installer, see [Install Wikibase Suite manually](./manual-install.md).

 ## 1. Requirements: What You Need to Install Wikibase Suite

 ### Server (VPS)